milanofili/fire-runner/README.md

-firer-runner
+fire-runner ( My bachelor thesis)
 ============

-Firer-Runner is a project can measure your calories when you are running by GPS.
+Fire-Runner is a project can measure your calories when you are running by GPS.

 #### Django + Python